 A comparison between the performance of the proposed method and the results of the previous methods have been made which is highlighted in Table 2.
 A more detailed look at the results, reveals the fact, that the proposed method far outweigh the previous methods and can predict the existing drug-disease relationships more appropriately.
-From these comparisons, it is clear that the high values of AUC and AUPR in the proposed method indicate that the proposed method seems to be much successful in drug repurposing.
+From these comparisons, it is clear that the high values of AUC and AUPR in the proposed method indicate that the proposed method seems to be much successful in drug repurposing than previous methods.
 The proposed method has improved the AUC and AUPR criteria by 1.13% and 14.23%, respectively, compared to the previous methods.
-Since the AUPR criterion is a more appropriate criterion for evaluating the problem, actually the proposed method has the potential to outperform all the earlier methods.
+Since the AUPR criterion is a more appropriate criterion for evaluating the problem, the proposed method has the potential to outperform all the earlier methods.
 The AUC is sensitive to a large number of zeros in the association matrix, and the high number of zeros can lead to an insignificant increase in AUC.
 Overall, this method is the one that obtained the most robust results, for instance improving the AUPR criterion by the proposed method is a sign of the excellent performance of the model in returning known relations, which leads to the confidence of the model in predicting unknown links.
 This improvement over other methods may be due to the use of different features and their combinations.
 As outlined in Table 2, increasing the various features has led to improve the results.
 Moreover, using Random walk with restart and Matrix factorization with an efficient approach has led to combining different features conveniently.
 This combination method could consist of the topological features in the final prediction due to the use of the latent space.
 All these properties improved the AUPR by 14.23 percent which is an important finding in the understanding of this field.

 Table 2.
 Comparison of the proposed method with previous studies